 Lasers seem to be finding their way into almost all aspects of everyday life.
 This seems to be especially true when it comes to the world of dentistry.
 Drs.
 Gill and Kenson use lasers to treat gum disease and other soft tissue concerns.
 As technology continues to improve, hard tissue lasers may be included to accompany our current soft tissue lasers.

 What is laser dentistry?

 Benefits of Laser Dentistry

-Here are some of the advantages of using lasers for soft tissue work:
+Here are some of the benefits of using lasers for soft tissue work: